abdissa2pabgr/ETS0011-15/README.md

 setdefault()
 Returns the value of a key if it exists.
 If not, inserts the key with a specified default value and returns that value.

+update()
+Description:
+The update() method updates a dictionary with the key-value pairs from another dictionary or from an iterable of key-value pairs.
+If the key already exists, it updates the value.

+values()
+Description:
+The values() method returns a view object that displays a list of all the values in the dictionary.